 During the period the following ceased to be Directors on the Board of your Company:

-Shri Anant Kumar Singh Government Nominee Director w.e.f.
-2nd January 2016
+Shri Anant Kumar Singh Government Nominee Director w.e.f May 11 2017.

 CODE OF CONDUCT

-Pursuant to the requirements of SEBI LODR Regulations 2015 the Board Members andSenior Management Personnel have affirmed compliance with the Code of Conduct for thefinancial year ending 31st March 2016.
+Pursuant to the requirements of SEBI LODR Regulations 2015 the Board Members andSenior Management Personnel have a firmed compliance with the Code of Conduct for thefinancial year ending 31st March 2017.

-As per the provisions of section 134(3)(p) of the Companies Act 2013 for every listedCompany a statement indicating the manner in which formal annual evaluation has been madeby the Board of itsflown performance and that of its committees and individual directorsshould form part of the Directors' Report.
+As per provisions of section 134(3)(p) of the Companies Act 2013 for every listedcompany a statement indicating the manner in which formal annual evaluation has been madeby the Board of itsflown performance and that of its committees and individual directorsshould form part of the Directors' Report.

 DIRECTORS RESPONSIBILITY STATEMENT